Please note that we have migrated to a new website. You are requested to reset your password to access your account and start ordering.

 A diet that provides enough protein from which the metabolic requirement for glucose can be derived eliminates the need for carbohydrates.
 Animal proteins have a more balanced amino acid profile and better digestibility than plant proteins.
 Cats have less capacity than dogs to digest carbohydrates due to lower enzyme activities in the small intestine.
 Dogs also have a proportionately longer digestive system than cats which makes it more efficient.
 Cooked starch is better tolerated than the simple carbohydrates such as sucrose and lactose which can cause severe digestive upsets and/or allergic reactions.
 The inability to digest lactose is the result of not enough of the enzyme lactase which breaks down the lactose into its component parts.

-Cats are dependant on (2) two amino acids which, unlike most animals, they cannot synthesize enough of to meet their needs.
+Cats are dependant on (2) two amino acids which, unlike most animals, they cannot synthesize enough to meet their needs.

 These are Arginine and Taurine.

-Taurine is an essential nutrient for the cat and is found almost exclusively in animal derived materials.
+Taurine is an essential nutrient for the cat and is found almost exclusively in animal-derived materials.
 Deficiency has been associated with central retinal degeneration and cardiomyopathy.
 Cats also need Taurine for the formation of bile salts.
 They do not use glycine for this like most animals.

 Zinc availability is also decreased by the presence of phytic acid in food which is found in some foods.
-Typically a diet lacking in zinc will manifest as poor coat condition, anorexia, poor growth and skin lesions.
+Typically a diet lacking in zinc will manifest as poor coat condition, anorexia, poor growth, and skin lesions.

 So what do we feed our furry friends?

 Cats are the real carnivores in the equation.
 Meat, meat and more meat.
 Meat materials are highly palatable to cats and dogs.
 Animal carcasses contain a high proportion of bone and are a good source of calcium and phosphorus.
-For Cats vegetables can be fed at not more than 5% of the daily food intake.
-For dogs a 40-60% vegie diet is appropriate.
-Cooked pumpkin, sweet potato, and carrots, and cooked broccoli are all well tolerated and provide the fibre and vitamins needed in the diet.
+Cats vegetables can be fed at not more than 5% of the daily food intake.
+For dogs a 40-60% veggie diet is appropriate.
+Cooked pumpkin, sweet potato, and carrots, and cooked broccoli are all well tolerated and provide the fiber and vitamins needed in the diet.
 Root vegetables are rich in starch and are poorly digested in their raw state by cats and dogs.
 Cooking gelatinizes the starch and makes it more digestible.
 Peas and beans are rich in protein and provide more energy than root vegetables.
 They are also a good source of most B vitamins.
 However, they also contain complex carbohydrates which are resistant to digestive enzymes, hence they pass undigested into the large intestine where they may be fermented by bacteria with the consequent production of flatus.
-Soya bean meal contains high quality protein and high levels of essential amino acids.
+Soya bean meal contains high-quality protein and high levels of essential amino acids.